gaucho1978/BACCAble/README.md

 You should perform some preliminary settings inside firmware:
 - If you want to use the device as usb can bus sniffer you shall uncomment #define ACT_AS_CANABLE in main.h (better if you comment the other functionalities defines to reduce computational charge)
 - If you want to use the device as leds strip controller you shall comment the line " #define ACT_AS_CANABLE " and uncomment the line " #define LED_STRIP_CONTROLLER_ENABLED " in main.h (this was tested only connected to C1 can bus)
-- If you don't want to use the piece of code that disables the car start&stop at the power on, you shall comment #define DISABLE_START_STOP in main.h
+- If you don't want to use the piece of code that disables the car start&stop at the power on, you shall comment #define DISABLE_START_STOP in main.h (this works only if connected to C1 can bus because I check motor speed.
+If someone wants it on another can bus, he shall remove the motor speed check)
 - If you want to disable IMMOBILIZER functionality, you shall comment #define IMMOBILIZER_ENABLED in main.h (this works only if connected to C1 can bus)
 - In vumeter.c you shall set the number of leds in your leds strip, by modifing the following line: #define MAX_LED 46
 - If you want to use SHIFT WARNING INDICATOR functionality, you shall uncomment #define SHIFT_INDICATOR_ENABLED in main.h and set the define SHIFT_THRESHOLD to the rpm speed at which the indicator will start to be shown (2000rpm by default) (works only in race mode, and was tested only connected to C1 can bus)